and welcome to the second part of our look at werden.

 - Nächsten Sommer fahre ich ans Meer.

-In English, they used the word will, which was originally doing nothing more than stating an intention.
-This
+English ended up used the word will, which was originally doing nothing more than stating an intention.
+This:

 - I will have another beer….

 used to mean (and in German still means) this:

 - I want to have another beer….

 Maybe English speaker were just incredibly optimistic about achieving whatever they wanted and so will changed from expressing intentions into expressing the future .

 - Thomas will become bald because his dad is too.